Contents

 Products claimed to contain premium ingredients like bird’s nest extract, cordyceps, and macadamia—but tests found these were absent or replaced with cheap substitutes.

-In fact, lab analysis revealed many products had less than 70% of stated nutritional content, legally qualifying them as counterfeit under Vietnamese law.
+In fact, lab analysis revealed many products had less than 70 percent of the stated nutritional content, legally qualifying them as counterfeit under Vietnamese law.

 Of note, the products were sold nationwide in supermarkets, baby supply stores, and maternal health retailers, and promoted online using doctors, celebrities, and influencers–that is to say, this was not an isolated, underground operation but conducted very much out in the open.